MerlinVR/UdonSharp/README.md

 - Unity/Udon event callbacks with arguments.
 For instance, registering a OnPlayerJoined event with a VRCPlayerApi argument is valid.
 - String interpolation
 - Field initilizers
-- Referencing other custom classes, accessing fields and calling methods on them
+- Referencing other custom classes, accessing fields, and calling methods on them

 ## Differences from regular Unity C# to note
 - For the best experience making UdonSharp scripts, make your scripts inherit from `UdonSharpBehaviour` instead of `MonoBehaviour`